Customer Churn Explained + Reducing SaaS Churn Rates

 6. Identify Customers That Need Your Help

 If your existing customers are feeling that they aren’t getting their money’s worth from you, they’ll become a number in your “churned customers” statistics.
-To prevent this from happening, ask for customer feedback.
+To prevent this from happening, ask for customer feedback with feedback forms.

 You need to know what’s broken in order to be able to fix it.
 This is not just about trying to reduce customer churn, but more about recognizing on identifying the key hurdles within your customer base during their customer lifecycle.